Top 5 Furnace Problems and Solutions

 2 PROBLEM: Unit Not Turning On

 LIKELY CULPRIT: Check the emergency shutoff switch for the furnace.
 It might be at the entrance to the furnace closet, at the top of the basement stairs, or on the furnace.
-It might have a red switch plate. if someone switched it off, the furnace won't work.
+It might have a red switch plate.
+If someone switched it off, the furnace won't work.

 3 PROBLEM: Dirty Filter